Gold Rips as Regional-Bank Concern Drives Safe-Haven Assets Higher - NewsBreak

 Trading the GLD ETF

-The SPDR Gold Trust ( GLD ) is also rallying, pushing through the 61.8% retracement this morning and hitting the gap-fill level near $177.75.
+The SPDR Gold Trust ( GLD ) - Get Free Report is also rallying, pushing through the 61.8% retracement this morning and hitting the gap-fill level near $177.75.

 If the rally continues, let’s see if the GLD ETF can hit the 78.6% retracement near $178.80.
 Above that opens the door back to the recent highs near $181.